6 Relaxation Techniques to Reduce Stress and Anxiety

 You can practice guided imagery on your own or use an app or audio recording to guide you through a peaceful scene.
 You can also work with a professional therapist to master this practice.

 Self-massage is also a great way to relax.
-You may be already aware that professional massage in the health club or spa has the ability to reduce stress and tension.
+You may already be aware that professional massage in the health club or spa has the ability to reduce stress and tension.
 However, it is also possible to enjoy the relaxing benefits of massage in the comfort of your home, thanks to self-massage.

 Consider spending a few minutes massaging yourself, whether at your desk or on the couch.
 You could even use scented lotion or aromatic oil to enhance relaxation.
 It is also possible to combine self-massage with other techniques, including deep breathing and mindfulness.

 This stress management technique is based on the idea that mental calmness is a natural result of physical relaxation.
 It can be easily learned by nearly anyone.
 Progressive muscle relaxation (PMR) is generally used along with other CBT techniques, but you can also practice it alone.
-It will give you a greater sense of control over your body’s fight or flight response.
+It will give you a greater sense of control over your body’s fight, flight, or freeze response.
 This exercise can help you relax when you are feeling anxious, relieve insomnia, and reduce such physical problems as stomachaches and headaches.

 It involves tightening and relaxing all the muscle groups in your body, one by one.
 The goal is to release tension from your muscles.
 With regular practice, you can learn to recognize the difference between muscle tension and relaxation and become more aware of physical sensations.
 That will help you relax more easily.
 You can do this exercise together with deep breathing for additional stress relief.